adimayer/AB_endogeneous/README.md

 To run the simulation / replicate the results.
 1. Load all files into the project directory.
-2. Set parameters in q_set_para_initial() in the file Leng_run.jl.
+2. Set parameters in q_set_para_initial() in the file ABM_run.jl.
-    Set model specification and display option in Leng_run.jl
+    Set model specification and display option in ABM_run.jl
-3. Run the program  Leng_run.jl
+3. Run the program  ABM_run.jl